Prairie Weather (Rural Roots Canada) – A dry beginning to the New Year on the southern Prairies.

 Alberta

 Dry weather will continue across most of Alberta on Friday.
-The main exception will be the Peace Region, where snow develops during the afternoon, affecting areas north of Grande Prairie.
+The main exception will be the Peace Region, where flurries develop during the day, affecting areas north of Grande Prairie.
+Accumulations will be minor, likely under 5 cm.

-Elsewhere across the province, conditions remain dry, with a westerly wind bringing continued mild temperatures to southern Alberta.
-South of Barons, afternoon highs will reach 5 to 7 degrees, increasing the likelihood of surface melt in farmyards, feedlots, and low-lying fields.
-In south-central Alberta, highs will range between 0 and -5.
+Elsewhere across the province, conditions remain dry, with a westerly wind bringing continued mild temperatures to southern Alberta, and along the foothills between Montana and Grande Prairie.
+South of Barons, afternoon highs will reach the mid single digits, increasing the likelihood of surface melt in farmyards, feedlots, and low-lying fields.
+In central and southeastern Alberta, highs will range between 0 and -10.

 Farther north, colder air remains in place, with highs between -10 and -20 north of Edmonton.
-Livestock producers in these regions should continue monitoring wind chill exposure, especially as snow moves through the north later in the day.
+Wind chills in the far north will reach the -3os.

 Manitoba